cosmicrocks/merka-vault/docs/pki.md

    - Ensure the role allows the requested domains

 3. **TTL Issues**:

    - Ensure the requested TTL doesn't exceed the role's max TTL
    - Check that the intermediate CA's TTL doesn't limit certificate TTL
    - Verify certificates aren't expired

+4. **Authentication Issues**:
+   - Ensure you're using the correct token for PKI operations
+   - Verify the token has permissions on the PKI path
+   - For sub vaults, make sure to use the sub vault token, not the root vault token

 ### Logs to Check